 Washing laundry by hand is a completely doable proposition.
 However, it’s a lot of work.
 And time.
 And more work, and more time.
 Please, don’t try washing all the clothes for your family by hand, by yourself.

 If you live alone – score!
-You only have to do one person’s wash.
+You only have to do one person’s clothes to wash.
 No matter how messy you might be, you’re only one person and that translates into less clothing.

 Other Equipment for Hand Washing Clothes